kepano/slashpackaging/_pages/About.md

 ## Who is behind this?

 Hi!
-I'm [Stephan Ango](https://stephanango.com/).
+I'm [Steph Ango](https://stephango.com/).
 I'm the creator of Slash Packaging.